Brondell01/Brondell01.github.io/README.md

 - [ ]  draft format and wording for showcase
 - [ ]  finalize ePortfolio

+--
+As you explore this ePortfolio please recognize that it has been desigined with a purpose.
+The intent here is to provide a working example of my personal skill set combined with a professional level presentation.
+The following sections will first introduce you to who I am as a developer, and then move on into the skill based portions of this portfolio.

+For this portfolio and it's different sections I've focused on updating an existing data artifact I had developed for one of my higher level SNHU courses.
+Throughout this page you will different enhancments I've made to a simple Inventory Application, which has been designed for an android mobile device.
+These enhancements will showcase skills in the areas of Software Design and Engineering, Algorithms and Data Structures, and finally Databases.
+The end result will hopefully show you not only a proficency withtin this targeted areas, but also a more robust and professional approach to developing skills necessary for any role within the industrty.

 ## Jeff as a Programmer
 Throughout my time at SNHU I've had plenty of opportunties to produce code and develop applications.
 Each of my assignments was initially developed with a "pass this class" mentality.
 However, given more time, I've had a chance to relfect on my exprience and hone in on who I am as a developer and how my skills fit within the program as it's been defined.
+This is where we discuss how I approach and solve problems, as well as apply focus on the more specific skill set I bring to the role of software developer.

+As this ePortfolio will show, I have more than a competent level of skill when it comes to working with code and the different nuanced approaches that are required to get it to function.

 ## Code Review
 For this artifact I've taken the time to run through a formal code review process of the Inventory Applicaton.
 As stated, this application provides a great opportunity to showcase various skills.
 The code review here will set a functional baseline for the artifact as it stands now.
 It's important to remember that this artifact was created for a previous course and the planned enhancements I discuss in the review will not only improve the existing code base but expand it's functionality to match the project requirements.